viswanth/TidyData/README.md

 This repository containts run_analysis.R file which contains the code to label the data set with descriptive activity names and outputs a tidy data set with the average of each variable for each activity and each subject.
 This script is heavily commented with what each step is intended for.

 Also included is a CodeBook.md which explains each variable and its purpose.

+****The script here takes around 50 secs to 1 min.
+Please be patient after execution.
+Will bring down the time in the next edit.